- Bridgestone Tour RXS Golf Balls

 Players do have the ability to use marking tools or a stamp to create their own designs.

 What’s Inside of a Golf Ball?

 Golf Ball Core

-When cut open, each golf ball is a combination of a core, surrounding mantle layers, and a cover.
+When cut open, each ball is a combination of a core, surrounding mantle layers, and a cover.
 Golf balls that feature less than three-layers may place a cover directly around the core or simply forged these two layers together in a one-piece construction design.

 Golf Ball Cover

-Balata and urethane covered golf balls use a synthetic rubber mixture to give premium golf balls a soft feel and a durable coating.
-These premium offerings allow manufacturers to build additional layers inside the golf ball without creating a ball that is harsh when struck.
-Urethane covered balls are often the choice for professionals, low handicap, and elite golfers.
+Balata and urethane covered balls use a synthetic rubber mixture to give premium golf balls a softer feel and a durable coating.
+Urethane covers balls sometime offer increased spin for better performance.
+These premium offerings allow manufacturers to build great feel additional layers inside the ball without creating a ball that is harsh when struck.
+Balls with urethane covers are often the choice for professionals, low handicap, and elite golfers.